OpenTechSchool/python-flask/core/html-css-js.md

 We are all familiar with web browsers, you are using one right now.
 There are a number of popular ones, such as Chrome, Firefox and Internet Explorer.

-All web browsers handle the four fundamental technologies of the web:
+All web browsers handle the four fundamental technologies of the web.
+We've already seen the first, HTTP, which handles delivering content to the browser.
+Here are the remaining three:

 ## HTML